-Patient M.L., female, 66 years old, brown, housemaide, appeared at the outpatient clinic of the Buccomaxillofacial
+Patient M.L., female gender, 66 years old, parda, maid, attended the outpatient clinic of the Buccomaxillofacial

-Surgery and Traumatology Service of General Hospital of Cuiabá - MT, presenting a volumetric increase on the left side face, with evolution time of approximately 8 years and referring to mild discomfort to palpation.
+Surgery and Traumatology Service of the General Hospital of Cuiabá - MT, showing a volumetric increase on the left side face with a time of evolution of approximately 8 years and referring to mild discomfort to palpation.

-In the anamnesis, she reported having controlled systemic arterial hypertension (SAH) with the use of Captopril® 25mg and Hydrochlorothiazide 25mg, both ingested once a day.
-Upon extra-oral physical examination, a mobile volumetric increase was observed in the left parotid gland region of approximately 35 mm in its largest diameter, sessile basis, delimited, of hardened and painful consistency to palpation (Figure 1a).
+In the anamnesis, she reported having controlled systemic arterial hypertension (SAH) with the use of Captopril[®] 25mg and Hydrochlorothiazide 25mg, both ingested once a day.
+Upon the extra-oral physical examination, a mobile volumetric increase was observed in the left parotid gland region of approximately 35 mm in its largest diameter, based on a sessile, delimited, of hardened and painful consistency to palpation (Figure 1a).
 No significant changes were observed in the intraoral evaluation (Figure 1b).

 Figure 1 - Extra and intra-oral physical examination.
-(1a) Delimitation of the volumetric increase in the left parotid gland region; (1b) intraoral view demonstrating integrity of the remaining mucous membranes and dental elements
+(1a) Delimitation of the volumetric increase in the left parotid gland region; (1b) intraoral view demonstrating integrity of the remaining mucous membranes and dental elements.

-Computed tomography revealed a well-delimited, circumscribed hyperdense lesion, approximately 35 mm in its largest diameter, irregular surface, located superficially in the left parotid gland.
+Computed tomography revealed a well-delimited, circumscribed hyperdense lesion, approximately 35 mm in its largest diameter, irregular surface, located superficially at the left parotid gland.
 After clinical evaluation and complementary tests, the diagnostic hypothesis of pleomorphic adenoma was raised.

 The surgical planning proposed consisted of excisional biopsy for lesion enucleation.
 The procedure was performed in a surgical center under general anesthesia balanced by nasotracheal intubation.
-The access of choice was the submandibular one located in the cervical region just below the lesion (Figure 2a and 2b).
-The divulsion continued until the capsule of the lesion, individualizing it in order to release it from all the adherences (Figure 2c).
-The manipulation and clamping of the lesion caused the leakage of whitish staining viscous content (figure 2d and 2e).
+The access of choice was the submandibular located in the cervical region just below the lesion (Figure 2a and 2b).
+The divulsion continued until the capsule of the lesion, individualizing it in order to release it from all adherences (Figure 2c).
+The manipulation and clamping of the lesion caused the leakage of viscous content of whitish staining (figure 2d and 2e).
 After dissection of the lesion and its excision, hemostasis and copious irrigation of the surgical wound were performed (Figure 2f).
-The suture was performed by tissue planes, with 4-0 polyglycolic acid absorbable thread in the internal planes and the suture of the skin with nylon 5-0 (Figure 2g and 2h).
+The suture was performed by tissue planes, with 4-0 polyglycolic acid absorbable thread in the internal planes and the skin suture ith nylon 5-0 (Figure 2g and 2h).